Management Co. Ltd. Kotak Securities Ltd.

 Yes.
 One can buy 500 grams worth of gold every year as the ceiling has been fixed on a fiscal year (April-March) basis.

-Bonds are sold through scheduled commercial banks (excluding RRBs), SHCIL offices ,designated Post Offices, National Stock Exchange of India Ltd. and Bombay Stock Exchange Ltd. either directly or through their agents.
+Bonds are sold through scheduled commercial banks (excluding RRBs), SHCIL offices and designated Post Offices either directly or through their agents.

 If the customer meets the eligibility criteria, produces a valid identification document and remits the application money on time, he/she will receive the allotment.

 The customers will be issued Certificate of Holding on the date of issuance of the SGB.
-Certificate of Holding can be collected from the issuing banks/SHCIL offices/Post Offices/ National Stock Exchange of India Ltd. and Bombay Stock Exchange Ltd. /agents or obtained directly from RBI on email, if email address is provided in the application form.
+Certificate of Holding can be collected from the issuing banks/SHCIL offices/Post Offices/agents or obtained directly from RBI on email, if email address is provided in the application form.

 Yes.
 A customer can apply online through the website of the listed scheduled commercial banks.

-Price of bond will be fixed in Indian Rupees on the basis of the previous week's (Monday – Friday) simple average price for gold of 999 purity published by the India Bullion and Jewellers' Association Ltd. (IBJA).
-The issue price will be disseminated by the Reserve Bank of India
+Price of Bond will be fixed in Indian Rupees on the basis of simple average of closing price of gold of 999 purity published by the India Bullion and Jewellers Association Limited for the week (Monday to Friday) preceding the subscription period.
+The issue price of the Gold bonds will be Rs.
+50 per gram less than the nominal value.

 The price of gold for the relevant tranche will be published on RBI website two days before the issue opens.